mashijie1028/events-caption.pytorch/README.md

   python eval.py --results_path results_resnet50_n8_epoch100   --recover_opt checkpoints/resnet50_n_8/opt_info.json --saved_model checkpoints/resnet50_n_8/EveCap_100_epoch.pth.tar --batch_size 40 --gpu 0,1,2,3
   ```

-* Change the parameters if you want.
+* Change the hyper-parameters if you want.

+* **Note: change the file path variable in the source code file `*.py` or file path arguments in the command line if needed.**

 ## TO DO